Skip to main content

 Appearance

-Where to continue project execution from
+Where to continue project execution

 These settings control what happens when you click Next or To End during project playback.

-Next action after the last completed one
+The next action after the last executed action

 If enabled, the project will continue from the next action after the last one that was performed.